ooni/probe/docs/source/writing_tests.rst

           return d

-The arguments taken by self.sr() are exactly the same as the scapy send and receive function, the only difference is that instead of using the regualar scapy super socket it uses our twisted drivven wrapper around it.
+The arguments taken by self.sr() are exactly the same as the scapy send and receive function, the only difference is that instead of using the regular scapy super socket it uses our twisted driven wrapper around it.

 Alternatively this test can also be written using the `twisted.defer.inlineCallbacks` decorator, that makes it look more similar to